Taylor Swift Honored in Brazil With Projection on Christ the Redeemer Statue: Photo

-Taylor Swift‘s The Eras Tour is set to kick off in Brazil on November 18, and the South American country just honored her with an impressive art projection!
-Just a few days before the 33-year-old is set to take the stage in Rio de Janeiro, the city welcomed her by projecting a t-shirt onto the iconic Christ the Redeemer statue.
+Taylor Swift‘s The Eras Tour kicked off in Brazil on November 18, and the South American country honored her with an impressive art projection!
+Just a few days before the 33-year-old was set to take the stage in Rio de Janeiro, the city welcomed her by projecting a T-shirt onto the iconic Christ the Redeemer statue.
 “Welcome to Brasil Rio de Janeiro,” the white t-shirt projection read on the statue.

 📷| Closer look at Taylor’s projection on Christ the Redeemer in Rio 🇧🇷 pic.twitter.com/W2YmlqXKkd